Renée DiResta

-Renée DiResta is a writer and research manager at Stanford Internet Observatory (SIO).
-DiResta has written about pseudoscience, conspiracies, terrorism, and state-sponsored information warfare.
-She has also served as in advisor to the U.S. Congress on ongoing efforts to prevent online and social media disinformation.
+Renée DiResta (born 1981) is a professor, writer and former research manager at Stanford Internet Observatory (SIO).
+DiResta has written about pseudoscience, conspiracy theories, terrorism, and state-sponsored information warfare.
+She has also served as an advisor to the U.S. Congress on ongoing efforts to prevent online and social media disinformation.

-Career

-Renée DiResta is the current technical research manager for the Stanford Internet Observatory.
-Formerly, she served as the Director of Research at Yonder (formerly named New Knowledge) and a founder member of Haven, a logistics company.
-She also worked for the Central Intelligence Agency.
-DiResta also appeared in the documentary The Social Dilemma and is a contributor at Wired and The Atlantic.

-Renée DiResta has appeared on the podcast The Joe-Rogan Experience.

-Vaccination
+Education and career

+DiResta attended Stony Brook University and in 2004 received a Bachelor of Science in Computer Science // Political Science.
+DiResta has stated that as an undergraduate student she worked as an intern for the CIA, but that her association with that agency ended in 2004.

-In 2015, Renée DiResta co-founded Vaccinate California, an organization designed to promote vaccination in California.
+In 2015, DiResta co-founded Vaccinate California, an organization designed to promote vaccination in California.
+Until June 2024, DiResta was the Technical Research Manager for the Stanford Internet Observatory.

+Vaccination misinformation research

-DiResta is a proponent of vaccination and has advised the California State Senate on matters of vaccination misinformation.
-Following an outbreak of Measles in the U.S., DiResta began research into misinformation around vaccines.
-Along with data scientist, Gilad Lotan, DiResta identified that on Twitter, 25% of anti-vaccine information came from 0.6% of users, in a phenomenon DiResta described as similar to automation.
-This study additionally identified groups of individuals would actively create false accounts and "shape public opinion about particular policies".
-This report was used by Vaccinate California and the California State Senate to demonstrate that the majority of Californians were in favor of removal of vaccine-opt out policies, resulting in California Senate Bill 277 passing into law.
+DiResta has advised the California State Senate on matters of vaccination misinformation.
+Following an outbreak of measles in the U.S., DiResta began research into misinformation around vaccines.
+Along with data scientist Gilad Lotan, DiResta identified that on Twitter, 25% of anti-vaccine information came from 0.6% of users, in a phenomenon DiResta described as similar to automation.
+This study additionally identified groups of individuals who would actively create false accounts and "shape public opinion about particular policies".
+This report was used by Vaccinate California and the California State Senate to demonstrate that the majority of Californians were in favor of removal of vaccine opt-out policies, resulting in California Senate Bill 277 passing into law.

 In 2021, the Virality Project, an organization DiResta is a part of, released the report "Memes, Magnets and Microchips: Narrative dynamics around COVID-19 vaccines" advising social media sites and health officials on how to counter COVID-19 and vaccine misinformation.